xiangju0208/DGP_HyMM/README.md

 ## cite
 If you use HyMM in your research, please cite: <br>
-Xiang, et el.
-HyMM: Hybrid method for disease-gene prediction by integrating multiscale module structures
+Xiang, et al., HyMM: Hybrid method for disease-gene prediction by integrating multiscale module structure, bioRxiv (2021), doi: 10.1101/2021.04.30.442111.

 ## contact<br>